Navigating the U.S. Federal Statistical System

 This section provides an overview of the U.S. Federal Statistical System (FSS) and information that can help stakeholders navigate access to selected types of data produced by the FSS.
 While the FSS is focused on agencies that collect, develop and make available statistical data, there is a broader set of data and resources that relate to accessing and using these data.
 As technology and related data analytics resources have evolved, access to and use of these data is closely associated with the development of geographic data by Federal statistical and other agencies and Geographic Information Systems (GIS).

 The FSS is a decentralized set of agencies that collect, develop and make available statistical and geographic data.
-The OMB Office of Statistical Programs and Standards (SPS) provides a FSS coordinative role.
+The OMB Office of Statistical Programs and Standards (SPS) provides a limited FSS coordinative role.
 The SPS establishes statistical policies and standards, identifies priorities for improving programs, evaluates statistical agency budgets, reviews and approves Federal agency information collections involving statistical methods, and coordinates U.S. participation in international statistical activities.

 Census Bureau (Commerce)

 Bureau of Justice Statistics (Justice)

 Bureau of Labor Statistics (Labor)

 Economic Research Service (Agriculture)